bytewax/bytewax-azure-ai-search/examples/README.md

-# Building embeddings in real time Bytewax
+# Building embeddings in real time with Bytewax

 ## Example 1: Building your own data classes with small text entries